Scott Sharrard: New York

-In 2011, Scott Sharrard also joined forces with drummer/vocalist Randy Ciarlante (The Band, Levon Helm) and Hammond B-3 player Bruce Katz (Gregg Allman Band, John Hammond, Delbert McClinton) to form a blues/soul/rock'n'roll power trio called CKS and played several shows in the New York City and Hudson Valley areas.
+In 2011, Sharrard also joined forces with drummer/vocalist Randy Ciarlante (The Band, Levon Helm) and Hammond B-3 player Bruce Katz (Gregg Allman Band, John Hammond, Delbert McClinton) to form a blues/soul/rock power trio called CKS, and played several shows in the New York City and Hudson Valley areas.

 Gregg Allman Band

 Scott Sharrard joined the Gregg Allman Band as lead guitarist in 2008 after auditioning by sitting in with the Allman Brothers Band at a show in Camden, New Jersey.
 Two of Scott's original songs have been performed by the Gregg Allman Band, "Endless Road" and "Love Like Kerosene".
 With Gregg Allman, in 2017 Sharrard co-wrote the song "My Only True Friend", the first track of Allman's last and posthumously issued studio album Southern Blood.
 It was also issued as a single.
 Sharrard wrote the song in the voice of Gregg's late brother, Duane Allman, as if speaking to him.